-Saira Shameem has a degree in physics and postgraduate qualifications in occupational health and safety.
-She has volunteered with various women’s rights and human rights organisations in the last 22 years, primarily in strategic planning and organizational development.
-She joined the Asia Pacific Forum on Women Law and Development, APWLD, in 1996 followed by eight years with The Urban Governance Initiative (TUGI), a regional project of the United Nations Development Programme that invested in civil society and local government capacity building.
-She became the executive director of a regional women’s health and rights organisation, the Asia-Pacific Resource and Research Centre for Women (ARROW) in 2005.
-In the nearly seven years at ARROW, she worked to strengthen organizational accountability mechanisms, partnership building, sustainable funding, grassroots empowerment and women-centred service provision and development.
-She left ARROW in 2011 and is currently the Programme Adviser at UNFPA Malaysia Country Office.
+Saira Shameem was Chair of the Scientific Advisory Group from 2011 to 2013.
+After graduating with a Degree in physics and a Master in occupational health and safety, she spent the last 22 years volunteering with various women’s rights and human rights organisations, primarily in strategic planning and organisational development.
+She joined the Asia Pacific Forum on Women Law and Development in 1996, followed by an eight-year service at The Urban Governance Initiative (TUGI) – a regional project of the United Nations Development Program that invested in civil society and local government capacity building.
+In 2005, she became the Executive Director of a regional women’s health and rights organization – the Asia-Pacific Resource and Research Centre for Women (ARROW).
+In almost seven years at ARROW, she worked to strengthen organisational accountability mechanisms, partnership building, sustainable funding, grassroots empowerment and women-centred service provision and development, until she left in 2011.
+She is currently the Program Adviser at the United Nations Population Fund (UNFPA) Malaysia Office.